 - The batter will reach the top of the baking dish, so make sure to grease the sides all the way to the top.

-- The nutrition info assumes that stevia and cornstarch were used.
+- The nutrition info assumes that stevia was used.

-- Sweeteners that work in this recipe are granulated sugar, erythritol, or stevia.
+- Sweeteners that work in this recipe include granulated sugar, granulated sugar-free sweeteners, and stevia.
 I don't recommend using honey (or any liquid sweetener other than stevia) or coconut sugar.

 - Plan ahead: Like all cheesecakes, this cake needs time to chill and set after it's baked, so plan accordingly.
-If you need it by the evening, you'll need to start making it in the morning.
-Or make it the day before.
+If you need it by the evening, you'll need to start making it in the morning or the day before.

 Nutrition per Serving